f5devcentral/f5-rseries-training/docs/monitoring_rseries.rst

 With the introduction of a new F5OS platform layer, anyone deploying rSeries will need to know the important things for them to monitor to ensure proper health and performance of the system.
 In addition to getting F5’s recommendation on what to monitor, administrators will require details on how to get access to that information.

 Some admins may want CLI commands to monitor, or API calls to query the system, and others may prefer the GUI.
 Many customers also use SNMP to monitor and be alerted of system issues and events.
-For SNMP integrations F5 will provide specific SNMP OID’s that an admin can monitor, and what traps are available for altering.
+For SNMP integrations F5 will provide specific SNMP OID’s that an admin can monitor, and what traps are available for alerting.
 The following sections will outline what sort of monitoring and alerting is available with the new F5OS layer in rSeries.
+Alerting/monitoring inside the tenants themselves does not change except at the lower network layers.

 Accessing the F5OS API
 ======================

-The F5OS platform API’s for the can be reached on port 8888.
+The F5OS platform API’s for the rSeries applainces can be reached on port 8888.
 In this document we will use the Postman tool to access rSeries F5OS platform layer API’s.
 You can download the Postman tool at:

 https://www.postman.com/downloads/